Stellar Asset Management Ltd - Form 8.3 - Property Franchise Group Plc

 0

-NB: The additional change of 8 shares, since our last disclosure on 24/01/2024, is due to transfers out of discretionary holdings.
+NB: The additional change of 1,084 shares, since our last disclosure on 26/01/2024, is due to transfers in and out of discretionary holdings.

 All interests and all short positions should be disclosed.